-Legal support 2.00 - % of legal acts issued by the Agency, as defined by the Agency regulation, for which legal advice was provided 100 ERA1160 Accounting 2.00 - Accounting - Opinion in the CoA annual report on reliable Agency accounts Positive ERA1162 Media/press relation and crisis management 0.70 - Deliver effective crisis communications No reputational damages (legal actions, written complains) Deliver effective media coverage of ERA events Increased media coverage per ERA event compared to previous year in relevant international media & in specialised media Improve capability e.g. by detection systems, a tool Deliver effective media relations Increased number of articles/features compared to 2022; all enquiries answered within deadline; etc (details see plan) Improve capability e.g. by early detection systems, a tool for reputation measuring/monitoring 100% Test & refresh reputational awareness of staff Training delivered, quality of communications by non-SAC staff improved Improve capability: review corporate messaging, design a multi-annual campaign, include videos, FWC with PR agency Key messages defined, improved tools and procedures, action plan ERA1205 Procurement Service 3.00 - No. of procurement procedures timely organised out of the total number of >90% procurement procedures planned in the annual procurement plan ERA1222 Ethics service 0.10 - % of Agency's staff trained on antifraud and Ethics at least 15% per each type of training % of annual declaration of interests (DoI) submitted by staff members at least 90% ERA1225 Management, control and support of ERA portfolio of projects and services 1.34 • Communication of SPD outputs for which risks cannot be mitigated within Agency's control 90% of project outputs that will not be fully achieved communicated to the Management team Monthly reports for Agency's projects and services 95% collected Projects at risk of not achieving SPD outputs identified, causes analysed, mitigation measures proposed and implemented by the PM/SM, PO/SO 100% of mitigation measures proposed and implemented for projects at risk by the PM/SM, PO/SO ERA1227 Interoperable data 3.44 3.88 € 255,550 Handover to Registers team By end of December 2023 Linked data programme implementation towards a data-centric organisation.
-Define the Agency's data architecture and relevant processes of its governance.
-Linked data programme implementation towards a data-centric organisation.
-Progress data-centricity and user-centricity.
-Linked data programme updates and continuous implementation towards a data-centric organisation.
-Controlled vocabularies cover at least a part of authorisations' related data.
-Timely management of RINF user support requests 90% ✓ Migration plan for the individual registers to a linked data approach, Draft migration plan prepared including the standardization of terminology through the ERA terminology ERA1228 Internal communication lifecycle , and the second Actions based on survey results 100% of the top 20% ranked according to impacts Evaluation survey One survey per year ERA1231 DPO (Data Protection Officer) 0.30 - Percentage of pieces of advice and consultation provided on time 100% ERA1235 Better together at ERA 0.55 € 4,750 Change plan updated with the last 6 work packages Implementation of the change plan ERA1237 Revision of Document Management and Archiving 0.10 - Production environment of ARES put in place Q1 Internal coordination on ARES implementation within the Agency Organised with all units/departments
+Legal support 2.00 - % of legal acts issued by the Agency, as defined by the Agency regulation, for which legal advice was provided 100% ERA1160 Accounting 2.00 - Accounting - Opinion in the CoA annual report on reliable Agency accounts Positive ERA1162 Media/press relation and crisis management 0.70 € 28,500 Deliver effective crisis communications No reputational damages (legal actions, written complains) Deliver effective media coverage of ERA events Increased media coverage per ERA event compared to previous year in relevant international media & in specialised media Deliver effective media relations Increased number of articles/features compared to 2022; all enquiries answered within deadline; etc (details see plan) Improve capability e.g. by early detection systems, a tool for reputation measuring/monitoring 100% Test & refresh reputational awareness of staff Training delivered, quality of communications by non-SAC staff improved Improve capability: review corporate messaging, design a multi-annual campaign, include videos, FWC with PR agency Key messages defined, improved tools and procedures, action plan ERA1205 Procurement Service 3.00 - No. of procurement procedures timely organised out of the total number of >90% procurement procedures planned in the annual procurement plan ERA1222 Ethics service 0.10 - % of Agency's staff trained on antifraud and Ethics at least 15% per each type of training % of annual declaration of interests (Dol) submitted by staff members at least 90% ERA1225 Management, control and support of ERA portfolio of projects and services 1.34 - Communication of SPD outputs for which risks cannot be mitigated within Agency's control 90% of project outputs that will not be fully achieved communicated to the Management team Monthly reports for Agency's projects and services 95% collected Projects at risk of not achieving SPD outputs identified, causes analysed, mitigation measures proposed and implemented by the PM/SM, PO/SO 100% of mitigation measures proposed and implemented for projects at risk by the PM/SM, PO/SO ERA1227 Interoperable data 3.44 2.78 € 255,550 Linked data programme implementation towards a data-centric organisation.
+Controlled vocabularies cover CCS TSI related data over railway infrastructure data Linked data programme implementation towards a data-centric organisation.
+Controlled vocabularies cover Safety related data (of the Agency's relevant information systems) Linked data programme implementation towards a data-centric organisation.
+Reference data management procedure defined. √ Migration plan for the individual registers to a linked data approach, including the standardization of terminology through the ERA terminology Migration plan finalised

+√ Migration of registers to a knowledge graph approach (no code needed anymore) 25% ERA1231 DPO (Data Protection Officer) 0.30 - Percentage of pieces of advice and consultation provided on time 100% ERA1235 Better together at ERA 0.55 € 4,750 ERA's culture reassessed Understanding the evoltion of ERA's culture following the implementation of the change plan ERA1228 Internal communication lifecycle 0.82 - Actions based on survey results 100% of the top 20% ranked according to impacts Evaluation survey One survey per year ERA1237 Revision of Document Management and Archiving 0.10 - - To be defined To be defined